gtheler/thesis/110-sds/sds.md

  i. create an input file and run FeenoX in the back, or ii. successively call the FeenoX functions that define definitions and execute instructions (to be done).

-As already explained in\ [section @sec-introduction,] the motto is “FeenoX is---in a certain sense---to desktop FEA programs  and libraries what Markdown is to Word and (La)TeX, respectively and _deliberately_.”
+As already explained in\ [section @sec-introduction], the motto is “FeenoX is---in a certain sense---to desktop FEA programs  and libraries what Markdown is to Word and (La)TeX, respectively and _deliberately_.”
 Hence, the input files act as the Markdown source: instructions about what to do but not how to do it.

 The input files are indeed plain-text ASCII files with English-like keywords that fully define the problem.